hicklin/immich-rpi-server/README.md

 If you are migrating from other photo management services, have a look at [immich-go](https://github.com/simulot/immich-go/tree/main) for automation.

-> [!CAUTION]
-> This tool is still an early version.
-Make sure to confirm that correct and full migration is achieved.

 > [!IMPORTANT]
 > If you have a large amount of assets to migrate, the RPi may have a hard time processing the migrated assets.
 > Immich runs CPU intensive encoding and AI algorithms on your assets.
 This may cause your RPi to overheat and power down.
-> One solution to this is to install a heat sink.
 >
-> A better solution is to setup a local immich instance on a more powerful machine to import and process photos before setting up the RPi.
+> One solution to this is to install a heat sink and manage jobs in the `Administration > Jobs` page.
+A better solution is to setup a local immich instance on a more powerful machine to import and process photos before setting up the RPi.
 You can follow the [migration processing off RPi](docs/migration-processing-off-rpi.md) setup steps for this solution.

 # On reboot